Hughes scores to back Vanecek, Devils beat Avalanche 1-0

 New Jersey outshot the visitors 8-4 in the opening period.
 In the second, the Avalanche had a 10-7 shots advantage over the home team as both goaltenders made sterling saves to keep the scoreless game intact.

-“We just didn’t have jump,” Avalanche forward Evan Rodrigues said.
-“We didn’t get enough odd-man rushes.”

-The Avalanche were coming off 3-2 shootout win over Rangers at Madison Square Garden on Tuesday in which former Rangers netminder Alexandar Georgiev was the winner in his return.
+The Avalanche were coming off 3-2 shootout win over Rangers at Madison Square Garden on Tuesday in which former Rangers netminder Alexandar Geogiev was the winner in his return.

-Avalanche coach Jared Bednar was impressed with the new-look Devils who are showing promise after missing the playoffs the past four seasons.

-“They have great team speed, good skill,” Bednar said.
-“Give them credit, their PK is really good.”

-Vanecek also denied Colorado forward Dryden Hunt in the second on a point-blank shot from between the faceoff circles.
+Vanecek earned his second win for New Jersey.
+He denied Dryden Hunt in the second on a point-blank shot from between the faceoff circles.

-The 26-year-old netminder, who had six shutouts with the Washington Capitals prior to this season, made a dazzling pad save on Rodrigues midway through the third and foiled a one-timer by Arturi Lehkonen with just over eight minutes left.
-He made 10 saves in the third.
+The 26-year-old netminder, had six shutouts with the Washington Capitals prior to this season, also made a dazzling pad save on Colorado’s Evan Rodrigues midway through the third and foiled a one-timer by Arturi Lehkonen with just over eight minutes left.
+He made 10 saves overall in the third.

-“He made the big save when we needed it.
-That lifts the whole bench,” Ruff said about Vanecek’s save on Rodrigues.
-“And our penalty killers did a great job.
-We limited their key players.”

-“We had too many turnovers and we didn’t do enough to win the hockey game,” Bednar added.
-“Tonight we just didn’t have the jam.”
+New Jersey beat Detroit 6-2 on the road in their previous outing Tuesday night.

+BEST RECORD: Since the start of the 2019-20 NHL season, the Avalanche are 141-55-20, the most wins, points and best points percentage in the league .
+Only the Tampa Bay has more playoff wins.

-NOTES: The Devils scratched forwards Alexander Holtz, Ondrej Palat and defenseman Kevin Bahl … Colorado also scratched defenseman Kurtis MacDermid.
+NOTES: The Devils scratched forwards Alexander Holtz, Ondrej Palat and defenseman Kevin Bahl … Colorado also scratched defenseman Kurtis MacDermid .
+The teams meet again March 1 in Denver.

 UP NEXT: